Medical Student Resume Examples

 - USMLE Step 1: A critical exam that tests the foundational medical knowledge necessary for clinical practice.
 It's often required for medical licensure in the United States.

-- USMLE Step 2: This exam evaluates a medical student’s ability to apply medical knowledge and skills in a clinical setting.
-Passing this step is essential for advancing in medical training.
+- USMLE Step 2 CK: This exam evaluates a medical student's ability to apply medical knowledge and skills in a clinical setting.
+Passing this step is essential for advancing in medical training and is a key metric for residency programs.

 - Basic Life Support (BLS): A certification that ensures you're capable of providing basic life-saving techniques in emergency situations.
 It is a prerequisite for advanced medical certifications.